whosandrey/secure_password_manager/docs/architecture.md

 4. Clear the master-password buffer.
 5. Authenticate and decrypt the vault.
 6. Validate the records and enter the unlocked state.
-7. Keep the key and decrypted records only while needed during the unlocked session.
-8. Clear sensitive buffers when locking, exiting or handling errors.
+7. Clear sensitive buffers when locking, exiting or handling errors.

 A failed unlock must leave the application locked.